-Overhaul the internal employee review process
+Overhaul the internal employee review process in the staffing industry

 When I asked people how their firms manage performance reviews internally, I was met with an outcry of distain for the process.
 Your sales and recruiting teams are being measured by the new business won and the requisitions placed.
 That is happening day in and day out.
 Instead of force- fitting into a tired once-a-year review cycle, give your managers easy to use, mobile-friendly coaching tools.
 Let your staff set agile quarterly goals that align with greater business objectives.
 Managers can quickly check-in with their teams to track goal progress or have a skills discussion.
 Throw the traditional annual review out the window and alternatively, use the record of the coaching conversations as a year in review and forward-looking discussion.